 So, since we were in the Seattle area, we attended Rick's 2017 European Travels Report.

-We Were Surprised to Hear Rick Admit that He Doesn't Always Follow His Own Advice
+Rick Admitted What Happens When He Doesn't Follow His Own Advice

-Like that time he didn't wear a money belt—because he doesn't always wear a money belt—and his wallet was lifted from his back pocket.
+Like that time he didn't wear a money belt—and his wallet was lifted from his back pocket.
 My jaw dropped.

 He doesn't always wear a money belt?
 He knowingly carried a wallet in his back pocket?
 On the crowded Paris metro?

-Thank goodness he told the rest of us to not do the same, or we might spend a good chunk of time trying to replace our wallets. =)
+Of course, he told the audience to not do the same, or we’ll likely spend a good chunk of time replacing our wallets.